Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.md

 <div class="section">

+Utility class to count the number of bytes or bits needed to serialize a value.

 </div>

 #### BytePacker

 <div class="section">

 Utility class for packing values in serialization.
+ByteUnpacker to unpack packed values.

 </div>

 #### ByteUnpacker

 <div class="section">

+Byte Unpacking Helper Class Use this class to unpack values during deserialization for values that were packed.
+BytePacker to pack unpacked values

 </div>